Looking back at 2025's biggest political story

 Protestors gathered outside the EPA headquarters to urge Biden to enforce stricter climate regulations in his final months as President.

-Produced, filmed, edited, and directed a video published on Planet Forward’s website.
+Produced, filmed, and edited a video published on Planet Forward’s website.
 Story written in collaboration with a colleague.

 Reel: Police break up anti-Netanyahu protests in D.C.